anderssv/the-example/doc/test-setup.md

 val application = Application.valid()
 ```

-You usually know which class you need, and you can see from the auto-complete which methods are available.
+You usually know which class you need, and through auto-complete you see which methods are available.

 There can be variations of this:
 - The ```valid()``` method has parameters that make it easy to set up common variations.
-This is usually used for more complex setup that would be nesting a bit deep in the hierarchy. ```PaymentBasket.valid(numberOfTransactions = 4)``` is one example.
+I usually use this for more complex setup that would be nesting a bit deep in the hierarchy. ```PaymentBasket.valid(numberOfTransactions = 4)``` is one example.
 - You could have something like ```invalid()``` if that is a common case you need to test.
 - You don't have to complicate these methods, as in Kotlin you can do this: ```Application.valid().copy(birthDate = LocalDate.of(1970, 2, 23)) ```.
 This helps clarify what the test really is about as you read it in the actual test.